 What to Do When CPAP Makes You Swallow Air

-Are you a CPAP user?
+Do you use a continuous positive airway pressure (CPAP) machine?
 Have you experienced any of the following since you started CPAP?

 - Excessive belching

 - Ongoing problems with gas, sometimes with sharp pains

 If this sounds like you, then you might have something known as aerophagia, or air swallowing.

 Aerophagia is when, instead of breathing air into your lungs, you swallow it into your stomach.
 We’ve all swallowed air at least a few times.
 Causes include eating, drinking, hyperventilating, chewing gum, smoking cigarettes, exercising, and even talking too fast.

 Aerophagia by way of CPAP occurs when pressurized air – meant to be drawn into the lungs after helping to prop the airway open – is swallowed instead.
 Trapped inside the belly, its only way out is through belching or passing gas.